ifanmathonwy/eliot/README.md

 language model, constrained by another model of the scansion and rhyme proper to a particular poetic form.

-Currently it generates Shakespearian sonnets only.
+Currently it generates Shakespearian sonnets and limericks only.

 The language model is a bigram model from NLTK and the poetry model uses regular expressions to match appropriate stress sequences.

 ## Examples